tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 MySQL/自研内核 TXSQL/稳定类特性/statement outline_intl_en.md

 | ----------------------- | ---- | ---- | ----- | ---------- | ------------------- |
 | cdb_opt_outline_enabled | Yes  | bool | false | true/false | Whether to enable the outline feature. |

->?Currently, you cannot directly modify the values of the above parameters.
+>?Currently, you cannot directly modify the values of the above parameter.
 If needed, [submit a ticket](https://console.cloud.tencent.com/workorder/category) for assistance.
 >

 ### Binding outline